 E-bike Restrictions

-If you’re thinking about using an e-bike, it’s crucial to be aware of local restrictions.
-E-bikes are generally not allowed on non-motorized trails in Sedona, which makes most of the popular singletrack systems off-limits.
+If you’re thinking about using an e-bike, be aware of local restrictions.
+E-bikes are generally not allowed on non-motorized trails in Sedona, which makes most of the popular singletrack off-limits.
 However, you can ride e-bikes on some forest service roads and motorized trails.
 Make sure to double-check trail rules before heading out, as violating these can result in hefty fines.
+Note: On my recent trip (Feb 2025) I did see more ebikes than regular bikes during the week on singletrack so not sure what’s really going on here with enforcement etc…

 Parking